First call resolution (FCR): Definition and benefits

 As technology gets better and services expand their scope, your customers’ expectations will only get higher.
 You can create a smoother customer journey with a high first call resolution rate.

 What is a first call resolution rate?

 A first call resolution rate is a contact center metric used to help judge how well they’re providing customer service.
 If you do a good job resolving customers’ needs the first time they reach out for a specific issue, then you know you’re providing good customer support.

 Improving your FCR will lead to greater overall customer satisfaction, which will keep customers coming back to your business.
 So you should include measuring FCR in the business process of your call center.

-How is first call resolution measured?
+How to measure first call resolution?

 You can measure FCR as long as you have the following metrics:

 - The total number of resolved customer cases and